Fall Festival 2024 ~ Day 1

 Rejoicing A joyful mind, free of jealousy or pride, that takes delight in the virtuous actions of ourself or others.
 See Meaningful to Behold.

 Retreat A period of time during which we impose various restrictions on our actions of body, speech, and mind so as to be able to concentrate more fully on a particular spiritual practice.
 See also Close retreat.
-See Guide to Dakini Land and Heart Jewel.
+See The New Guide to Dakini Land and Heart Jewel.

 Root Guru The principal Spiritual Guide from whom we have received the empowerments, instructions, and oral transmissions of our main practice.
 See Great Treasury of Merit, Joyful Path of Good Fortune, and Heart Jewel.
-Guide to the Middle Way a classic Mahayana Buddhist text composed by the great Indian Buddhist Yogi and scholar Chandrakirti, which provides a comprehensive explanation of the Madhyamika-Prasangika view of emptiness as taught in the Perfection of Wisdom Sutras.
-For a translation and full commentary, see Ocean of Nectar.

 Root mind The very subtle mind located at the centre of the heart channel wheel.
 It is known as the ‘root mind’ because all other minds arise from it and dissolve back into it.
 See Mahamudra Tantra.